vttale/serve-stale/README.md

    The authors wish to thank Matti Klock, Mukund Sivaraman, Jean Roy, and Jason Moreau for initial review.
-Feedback from Robert Edmonds, Davey Song, and Ralf Weber has also been incorporated.
+Feedback from Robert Edmonds, Giovane Moura, Davey Song, and Ralf Weber has also been incorporated.

 15. References